Be Responsible, Stay Informed.

 3 - Full-time/Half-time Equivalency

-The School of Global Public Health defines full-time status as enrollment in a minimum of 12 units in one semester (11 credits per semester if you are in your second year), and half-time status as enrollment in a minimum of 6 units in one semester.
+The School of Global Public Health defines full-time status as enrollment in a minimum of 11-12 units, depending on the semester, and half-time status as enrollment in a minimum of 6 units in one semester.

 For the purposes of immigration and federal aid eligibility (student loans), NYU considers full-time status as enrollment in a minimum of 9 units in one semester, and half-time status as enrollment in a minimum of 4.5 units in one semester.